Signite by Actega: Grant Schutte on the future of sustainable labelling — The Noel D'Cunha Sunday Column

 Material compatibility and recyclability

 For a technology that touches both design and production, recyclability remains the decisive test.
 Schutte is quick to address it.
-“We make sure Signite never interferes with recycling,” he says.
+“Recycling is a complex and very regional issue and so it is difficult to make blanket statements but our goal is to make sure Signite never interferes with recycling,” he says.

-For one-way glass, the label burns off cleanly in the furnace with two-thirds less carbon output than conventional labels.
-For returnable glass bottles, Signite detaches easily in standard caustic wash systems.
-“We tested with SIDEL and a large beverage customer to confirm that the wash-off rate matches or exceeds the industry standard,” Schutte adds.
+For one-way glass, the label burns off cleanly in the furnace with two-thirds less carbon output than convention-al labels.
+For returnable glass bottles, Signite shows the promise of detaching easily in standard caustic wash sys-tems.
+“In initial tests with our equipment partnerand a large beverage customer we confirmed that the wash-off rate matches the industry standard in their systems,” Schutte adds.

 On aluminium cans, Signite also outperforms traditional shrink sleeves.
-“Shrink-sleeve labels have caused challenges in can recycling because of the organic load they introduce,” he explains.
-“Signite’s ultra-low coating weight avoids that issue.”
+“Shrink-sleeve labels have caused chal-lenges in can recycling because of the organic load they introduce,” he explains.
+“Signite’s lower material weight helps reduce this issue.” ultra-

 “Our philosophy is simple,” says Schutte.
 “A sustainable label should not only be made responsibly but should also allow the container to be recycled easily.
 Signite is designed with that goal in mind.”